bhargavi-nakathe/RAG-Chatbot/README.md

 # RAG-Chatbot

-# Chatbot
-A chatbot where it  help you by answering questions on Artificial Intelligence, Machine Learning, and Deep Learning by Oswald Campesato.
+Its a chatbot where it  help you by answering questions on Artificial Intelligence, Machine Learning, and Deep Learning by Oswald Campesato.
 # RAG-Based Chatbot with Google Gemini API 🚀

 This project is a Retrieval-Augmented Generation (RAG) chatbot that provides accurate and context-based responses by retrieving relevant knowledge from a local document database.
 Unlike standard LLMs that rely solely on their internal knowledge, this chatbot uses **ChromaDB** for semantic search and **Google Gemini 2.0 Flash** for response generation, ensuring responses are grounded in your data.